alexbock/spcc/README.md

-spcc is a simple C11 compiler written in C++14.
-It is currently at translation phase 4 and cannot yet produce binaries.
+spcc is a simple C11 compiler written in C++14 that aims to be strictly compliant with the ISO C standard.
+It is currently at translation phase 4 (the preprocessor) and cannot yet produce binaries.